 Deputy Commissioner Andrew Colvin (Australia) - appointed 2012

-Deputy Commissioner Andrew Colvin joined the Australian Federal Police (AFP) in 1990 and was appointed to his current role, responsible for AFP Operations, in 2010.
+Deputy Commissioner Andrew Colvin joined the Australian Federal Police (AFP) in 1990 and was appointed to his current role, responsible for AFP Close Operations Support, in 2013.
+From 2010 to 2013 he was the Deputy Commissioner Operations.
 During his career he has had a number of portfolio responsibilities including serious and organised crime, counter terrorism, terrorism financing, high tech crime, drug trafficking, money laundering and politically motivated crime.
 Between 2002 and 2005, he managed the national and international aspects of the AFP’s response to terrorism, including the 2002 Bali bombings, the 2003 Jakarta Marriott Hotel bombing and the 2004 Australian Embassy bombing.
 Deputy Commissioner Colvin was awarded the Order of Australia Medal for his contribution to the 2002 Bali bombing investigation.
-He holds a Master of Public Policy from Harvard University.
+He holds a Master in Public Administration from the Harvard Kennedy School of Government.

 Deputy Commissioner Colvin assumed APG Co-Chair responsibilities on behalf of Australia in May 2012.